fengkar/jquery.autocomplete2/README.md

 # autocomplete2
-A autocomplete jQuery plugin, simmilar, but more lightweight than http://jqueryui.com/demos/autocomplete/.
+A autocomplete jQuery plugin, similar, but more lightweight than http://jqueryui.com/demos/autocomplete/.

 ## Usage
 Include autocomplete2 like this